ml-tooling/lazydocs/README.md

   <a href="#features">Features</a> •
   <a href="#documentation">Documentation</a> •
   <a href="#support--feedback">Support</a> •
-  <a href="https://github.com/ml-tooling/lazydocs/issues/new?labels=bug&template=01_bug-report.md">Report a Bug</a> •
   <a href="#contribution">Contribution</a> •
   <a href="https://github.com/ml-tooling/lazydocs/releases">Changelog</a>
 </p>

-Lazydocs makes it easy to generate beautiful markdown documentation for your Python API.
+Lazydocs makes it easy to generate beautiful markdown documentation for your Python API (see this [example](./docs)).
 It provides a simple command-line interface as well as a Python API to get full-fledged API documentation within seconds based on all of the [Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) in your code.
 This markdown documentation can be pushed to Github or integrated into your MkDocs site.

 ## Highlights